 "The role played by HIF2 inhibitors requires further study before they can be used for the treatment of patients with neuroblastoma - scientists confirm. - The study is important for future clinical applications, "- says Johan Holmberg.

-The work was funded by the Swedish Cancer Society, the Swedish Foundation for childhood cancer and the Swedish Research Council.
+The work was funded by the Swedish Cancer Society, Childhood Cancer Foundation of Sweden and the Swedish Research Council.